 3.1.2 Price

 A pricing strategy practiced by REI has to do with the quality they have in their product.
-A premium pricing strategy is used because REI is selling a quality product, they want the price to show how prestigious, and unique they are.
+A premium pricing strategy is used because REI is selling a quality product: they want the price to show how prestigious, and unique they are.
 However, REI is still considered a small fish in a big pond and with that, REI will still compete against the big chain stores in price.
 A competitor- based pricing strategy will help REI to “hook” a new customer that will notice the quality of their marked down products and will return regardless of price.

 3.1.3 Place